ChrisKurz/nRF_Connect_SDK/doc/NCSv2.5.0_01_ProjectFromScratch.md

    ![image](images/01_AddApplicationToWorkspace-2.jpg)

 7) Before we can work on our project we have to __Add build configuration__.
 This is done by clicking the folder icon behind our project in the APPLICATIONS section.
+You can also click on the line "+ Create new build configuration" instead of clicking the icon.

    ![image](images/01_GenerateConfiguration-2.jpg)

-8) In the __Board__ drop down list enter the board name of your development kit.
+9) In the __Board__ drop down list enter the board name of your development kit.
 When you enter the name you should see that the list will be filtered.

    NOTE: Beside the developement kit name, the board name mentions also a chip name.
 This is done, because smaller devices may be emulated by using bigger devices.
 For example, the board name "nRF52840DK_nRF52811" shows that the nRF52840DK kit is used to emulate an nRF52811.

-9) Let's use the default settings for the rest.
+10) Let's use the default settings for the rest.
 Click __Generate Config__ button.

-10) After the project build is completed, check all the available files in the hello_world folder.
+11) After the project build is completed, check all the available files in the hello_world folder.

    ![image](images/01_GeneratedFiles.jpg)